 I have been very impressed with the level of rigor and academic opportunities my children have had access to at this school.
 The 3 week rotation of exploration classes allow the students to try new activities they might not think to try in another setting.
 We are excited to be part of this community that is so dedicated to its schools!

 Marston Middle School is a public middle school in San Diego.
-The principal of Marston Middle School is Elizabeth Cook and can be contacted at email@example.com.
-891 students attend Marston Middle School and are mostly Asian; Hispanic; and Black, non-Hispanic.
+The principal of Marston Middle School is Elizabeth Cook, who can be contacted at email@example.com.
+891 children attend Marston Middle School and identify primarily as Asian; Hispanic; and Black, non-Hispanic.
 25% of the Marston Middle School students are "limited in English proficiency."
 72% of the 891 students here have subsidized lunches.
-The student to teacher ratio at Marston Middle School is 16:1.
+The ratio of students to teachers at Marston Middle School is 16:1.
 Holmes Elementary School is one of the nearest middle schools.

 - Computer arts